Security¶

 artifacts

-A user only sees benches and runs available to the active workspace.
+A user only sees benches, runs, artifacts, and customer request history available to the active workspace.
+BenchCI admins can review the global customer request queue for triage.

 Dashboard Sessions¶